DtxdF/AppJail.docs/docs/logs.md

 appjail logs remove -g 'jails/otherjail/startup-start/2023-02-0[34].log'
 ```

+!!! warning

-**WARNING**: When using ZFS as the backend file system `appjail logs remove` will recursively remove all datasets including all references, such as clones.
+    When using ZFS as the backend file system `appjail logs remove` will recursively
+    remove all datasets including all references, such as clones.
 Be careful.

 `appjail logs tail` can be used to display the last part of a file.